 About the Program

-Students have been participating in the Research Travel Program at Tufts Dental School for over a decade.
+Students have been participating in the Research Travel Program at Tufts Dental School for over fifteen years.
 For a link to an article written on the program, please click here.

 Every student interested in participating in the Research Travel Program must hold a valid passport, enabling them to travel internationally, and be comfortable driving a rental car internationally.
 Experience conducting dental materials research at Tufts University School of Dental Medicine is a requirement.

 Your application will be judged by members of Dental Research Administration (DRA).
 Judging criteria will include timeliness of your application, ability to follow application directions, previous research experience and how your previous experience relates to the proposed protocol, knowledge of the sponsor corporation and its product line (might include background research), and educational background.
 Decisions will be made as soon as possible, following a review of the submitted application.
 There are multiple locations included in the Research Travel Program; the sites will be finalized after you submit your application.
 One or two students will be chosen for each site.
 You can select your preference on your application, but we have the right to make the final decision as to which site you will be selected for.

 The research you will be conducting will take place off site, but you still need to apply for an exemption through the Institutional Review Board (IRB).
 The faculty advisor, Dr. Gerard Kugel, is responsible for submitting the required paperwork to the IRB; you will be required to assist in this process.
 Applying to the IRB will take place after you have been notified your application was accepted.

 Being chosen to participate in the Research Travel Program will be your summer research project.
 Students who are chosen to participate must notify DRA of their acceptance or rejection of the program within five days after receiving their invitation.
 Once you accept participation in this program you cannot change your mind after the fact.
 If that does occur, you will not be allowed to participate in the program in future years.
 Accepting participation requires the following tasks; these items are non-negotiable: